k2view-academy/K2View-Academy/articles/01_fabric_overview/02_fabric_glossary.md

 <p><strong>Instance ID</strong></p>
 </td>
 <td width="516">
-<p>An Instance ID is a unique Digital Entity identifier of an LUI.
+<p>An Instance ID is a unique identifier of an LUI.
 For example, Customer ID 12345 represents a specific customer of a CUSTOMER Logical Unit Type.
 This ID is set as the Logical Unit's Root table's PK column.</p>
 </td>
 </tr>
 <tr>